alicerunsonfedora/CS400-ml-playground/README.md

 - Xcode 12 or greater

 ### Getting started
-To get started, clone the repository and open the YellowConverse.mlproj file in Create ML.
+To get started, clone the repository and open the TealConverse.mlproj file in Create ML.
 Some model sources are provided already that can be exported into the main game.

 ### Creating a model source
 Create a new model source by clicking the plus icon next to "Model Sources".
 In the Settings tab, click on "Choose" in the training data section to provide a CSV file that represents the training state data to use.
 The training data file should have the exact same names as the state assessments in the main game.